How to Marinate Chicken Right

 Time is on your side.

 - Tough cuts of beef may benefit from lengthy marinades, but chicken actually does best with short soaks.
 With chicken, two hours is usually plenty of time to infuse flavor.
-In fact, with too much soaking, some acidic marinades may do the opposite of what you want — they can actually toughen chicken, denaturing proteins and messing up the texture of the meat.
+In fact, with too much soaking, some acidic marinades may do the opposite of what you want — they can actually toughen chicken, denature the proteins, and mess up the texture of the meat.
 The bottom line here, marinating chicken is a great idea even on busy days when you want extra flavorful chicken but don't have all day to wait around on a marinade.

 - Because chicken thigh meat is a little fattier than chicken breast meat, chicken thighs will stay moist and delicious even after a little extra time on the grill, time that might dry out chicken breasts.
 Thighs are also good for assertive marinades and sauces.